laravel/spark-next-docs/4.x/spark-stripe/upgrade.md

 [[toc]]

-## Upgrading to Spark (Stripe) 4.0 from 3.x
+## Upgrading To Spark (Stripe) 4.0 From 3.x

-Spark (Stripe) 4.0 improves the Stripe Checkout experience even further.
+Spark (Stripe) 4.0 continues to improve the Stripe Checkout experience.

-### Discounts and Promotion Codes
+### Discounts & Promotion Codes

-From now on, promotion codes are handled by Stripe Checkout when subscribing.
-Because Stripe Checkout doesn't allows the use of legacy Discount codes anymore, customers will only be able to use promotion codes when starting new subscriptions.
+Promotion codes are now collected by Stripe Checkout when subscribing.
+Since Stripe Checkout doesn't allow the use of legacy "discount codes", customers will only be able to use promotion codes when initiating subscriptions.

-Customers will still be able to use legacy Discount codes as well as promotion codes in the checkout field on the billing portal after subscribing.
-Nevertheless, we encourage you to make use of promotion codes in the future.
+Customers will still be able to use legacy discount codes as well as promotion codes in the billing portal after subscribing.
+However, since Stripe has deprecated discount codes, we encourage you to use promotion codes in all new applications.

-### Terms and Conditions
+### Terms & Conditions

-From now on, accepting terms and conditions is handled by Stripe Checkout when starting new subscriptions.
-If you have the `Features::mustAcceptTerms()` enabled, you're now required to fill out your terms and conditions link in [the public settings of your Stripe dashboard](https://dashboard.stripe.com/settings/public).
+When starting new subscriptions, acceptance of your application's "terms and conditions" is now handled by Stripe Checkout.
+If you have the `Features::mustAcceptTerms()` feature enabled, you are now required to provide your terms and conditions URL in the [public settings of your Stripe dashboard](https://dashboard.stripe.com/settings/public).